China entry requirements for Uzbekistan passport holders

 Frequently asked questions

-If you're staying in a hotel, they handle the registration automatically.
-If you're staying in a private residence, your host must register you at the local police station within 24 hours of arrival.
-Failure to register can result in fines.
+If you're staying at a hotel, they'll register you automatically.
+If you're staying in a private residence, you (or your host) must register with the local police station within 24 hours of arrival.
+It's a quick formality, but skipping it can lead to a fine.

 Official sources